Check, Please! Do You Still Need a Checkbook?

 You might still need to write a check to a landlord, a small business, a local government for tax-related issues, as a way to save the processing fee of credit card use, if an electronic method isn’t working and you have to pay that moment, to keep a hard-copy record of something you’ve paid for, or to have something to wrap or put in a gift envelope that is more secure than cash.
 Not major reasons, perhaps, but for the minimal effort, it’s worth it to get some checks from your bank.

-By the way, if you don’t get a checkbook, you can still go into your bank and ask them to create a “cashiers check” you can use to pay something that requires a check.
-And while you’re in there getting that cashiers check, you can order your checkbook!
+By the way, if you don’t get a checkbook, you can still go into your bank and ask them to create a “cashier's check” you can use to pay something that requires a check.
+And while you’re in there getting that cashier's check, you can order your checkbook!

 How to Find Routing Number and Account Number

-My tax clients, my children’s friends (cause my kids know now!), and random people I encounter are often confused about where the routing and account number are on a check.
+My tax clients, my children’s friends (cause my kids know now!), and random people I encounter are often confused about where the routing and account numbers are on a check.
 You need this information to set up direct deposit for your paycheck at work or to add your checking account as way to pay for many places like Venmo, Paypal, your local DMV, or anywhere else you want to use your checking account to electronically pay a bill or get paid.

 The routing number is the bank’s electronic address that everyone who banks there uses.
-Here are some common routing numbers currently in use around me (routing number can differ by state or purpose, i.e., electronic payment vs. wire transfer, so the best thing to do is look at your checks or go online for your bank):
+Here are some common routing numbers currently in use around me (routing numbers can differ by state or purpose, i.e., electronic payment vs. wire transfer, so the best thing to do is look at your checks or go online for your bank):

 Etrade – 256072691

-TD – 053902197
+TD Bank – 053902197

-Wells – 053207766
+Wells Fargo – 053207766

 Bank of America – 053904483